Stephen Baxter (footballer): Managerial career

+Crusaders

 Following the sacking of Alan Dornan, Baxter was installed as manager at Seaview, yet was unable to keep the Hatchetmen in the top division.
 After winning virtually every intermediate trophy in sight the following season, under Baxter's leadership the Crues returned to the Irish League and lead the table briefly, before finishing in 6th position in 2006–07.

 After, he led the club to their first top 3 finish for a decade in 2008–09, and also the team's first Irish Cup victory in 41 years.
 He led the club to County Antrim Shield success the following season.
 Baxter is the club's most successful manager of all time.

 In 2011–12, Baxter led the Crues to triumph in the Irish League Cup, winning the competition for the first time since 1996.
 That same season, he delivered success at the 2012 Setanta Sports Cup.

+Carrick Rangers

+On 8 October 2024, it was announced Baxter would take over as first team manager of Carrick Rangers on a 3 year deal.